Bang1338/wordle-today/TOMORROW.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "G"
+  Begins with the letter "V"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "E"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  An excavation in the earth as a place of burial
+  A sound produced by the vocal cords with relatively little restriction of the oral cavity, forming the prominent sound of a syllable.
 </details>

 ## ANSWER